Expert Advice From a Fitness Educator on How to Get More Personal Training Clients (2026 UPDATE)

 Don’t Rely on One Source to Attract New Personal Trainer Clients

-Obviously, one cannot rely just on word of mouth, and there are other things that need to be done in what is a very competitive market.
+Absolutely, you can’t rely just on word of mouth, and there are other things that need to be done in what is a very competitive market.
 Remember, personal trainers are fighting for market share so therefore clients that want a personal trainer are looking for a reason for who to choose.
-It is important that any personal trainer has their own selling points to attract new clients.
+So, it is important that any personal trainer has their own selling points to attract new clients.

 Offering Taster Sessions to Get PT Clients

-An important thing a personal trainer can do is to offer taster sessions.
+Great question, and there’s a perfect answer for just that!
+A fantastic way to do that would be offering taster sessions.
 This could be saying to a client that their first session is free or offering for example a 30-minute taster session, or even planning an event that potential clients could come to where they could find out more.
 It could also involve a personal trainer doing health assessments - taking the blood pressure and resting heart rate of potential clients and giving them a little health report at the end of it free of charge.
-These things - giving a free taster session, or a free mini health report or having an open event - can get the interest of potential clients and entice them to perhaps step forward for some personal training.
+These things - giving a free taster session, or a free mini health report or having an open event - can get the interest of potential clients and entice them to perhaps step forward for some personal training!

 Offering Deals to Attract Personal Trainer Clients

-Financially speaking there are lots of deals that a personal trainer could present to attract new clients.
+Yes, it would!
+Financially speaking, there are lots of deals that a personal trainer could present to attract new clients.
 Examples would include offers such as - a buy one get one free deal, or a 50% off deal, or it could be book 10 sessions and get your 11th free.
 There are many different variations that can be created.
-It should be remembered that a personal trainer is in effect a mini business and therefore putting financial offers in place is often something which can attract more clients towards one and appeal to new clientele.
+It should be remembered that a personal trainer is in effect a mini business and therefore putting financial offers in place is often something which can attract more clients towards one and appeal to new clientele!

 Marketing to Find Personal Training Clients

-In terms of marketing, there are different avenues available to a personal trainer to assist in promoting themselves.
-Examples of potential sources for marketing either in print or using a digital approach include -
+In terms of marketing, you do not have to be an expert!
+There are different avenues available to a personal trainer to assist in promoting themselves.
+Examples of potential sources for marketing either in print or using a digital approach include –

 • An advert in the local newspaper or in a local shop